What is a HIPAA Certification?

-No recognized Health Insurance Portability and Accountability Act (HIPAA) certification exists for an organization or provider.
+No recognized Health Insurance Portability and Accountability Act (HIPAA) certification exist for an organization or provider.
 However, there are guidelines for protected healthcare information (PHI) that must be followed.
-Certification programs exist that include some or all the guidelines outlined in the HIPAA Act as required by Health and Human Services Department (HHS) and enforced by Civil Rights Office (OCR).
+Certification programs exist that include some or all the procedures outlined in the HIPAA Act as required by Health and Human Services Department (HHS) and enforced by Civil Rights Office (OCR).

 How do You Become HIPAA Certified?